 Partisanship colors how we interpret events.
 Catalonia could be another case study.

-In the United States, the most divisive issue is the impeachment of Donald Trump following the revelation that asked the Ukrainian government to investigate his Democratic rival, Joe Biden, as a “favor” in exchange for weapons.
+In the United States, the most divisive issue is the impeachment of Donald Trump following the revelation that he asked the Ukrainian government to investigate his Democratic rival, Joe Biden, as a “favor” in exchange for weapons.
 Most Democrats are scandalized and believe this warrants his removal.
-Most Republicans don’t seem to care.
+A majority of Republicans still don’t seem to care.